mananmaroo/Data-Science-Web-App-with-Streamlit-and-Python/README.md

 # Data-Science-Web-App-with-Streamlit-and-Python
-It was a guided project!1
+It was a guided project!